LinuxCommandLibrary

 -a, --all

-Cluster all tables in all databases
+Cluster all databases on the server.

-Database to cluster
+Database to cluster.

 -q, --quiet